hmrc/assets-frontend/assets/patterns/service-unavailable/README.md

 - “Service unavailable – service name – GOV.UK” as the page title
 - “Service unavailable” as the H1
 - the day, date and time it is going to be available or what to do if it is permanently closed
+- information about what has happened to their answers if they are in the middle of a transaction
 - contact information, if it exists and helps meet a user need
+- a link to another service, if they can use it to do what they came to do

-Contact information should be either:
+Contact information should either:

-- a link to a specific GOV.UK contact page, not [contact HMRC](https://www.gov.uk/contact-hmrc) or [HM Revenue & Customs Contacts](https://www.gov.uk/government/organisations/hm-revenue-customs/contact)
+- be a link to a specific page that includes numbers and opening times
-- formatted like a GOV.UK contact page when there is no GOV.UK page
+- include all numbers and opening times

 Have clear and concise content and do not use:

 - breadcrumbs
-- words like maintenance, improvements, please and sorry
+- vague, unhelpful words like maintenance and improvements
 - red text to warn people

 ### General page